 In order to determine the expected monthly and year-to-date revenues for the fiscal year, ORA first calculated the average percentage of total adjusted revenues that occurred in a given month over the previous five fiscal years for each revenue item, except for estate and transfer taxes for which the previous ten fiscal years are used.
-For business corporation tax, public utilities gross earnings tax, financial institutions tax, insurance company gross premiums tax, and bank deposits tax revenues, ORA continued to use adjusted FY 2019 percentages to account for the change in

-FY 2021 Rhode Island Revenue Assessment Report, February 2021
+For business corporation tax, public utilities gross earnings tax, financial institutions tax, insurance company gross premiums tax, and bank deposits tax revenues, ORA continued to use adjusted FY 2019 percentages to account for the change in the estimated payments schedule for these tax types and control for the impact of COVID-19.
+For motor vehicle license and registration fees adjusted FY 2019 percentages were used to account for the change in the transfer to the Rhode Island Highway Maintenance Account (RIHMA) and control for the impact of COVID-19.
+In prior years, ORA then applied these percentages to the enacted FY 2021 revenue estimate for each revenue item.
+For the fiscal year-to-date estimates, the monthly percentages were summed and then applied to the enacted FY 2021 revenue estimate for each revenue item.